alvistack/takluyver-jeepney/docs/messages.rst

 Signatures
 ~~~~~~~~~~

-DBus is strongly typed, and every message has a *signature* describing the body
+D-Bus is strongly typed, and every message has a *signature* describing the body
 data.
 These are strings using characters such as ``i`` for a signed 32-bit
 integer.
 See the `DBus specification <https://dbus.freedesktop.org/doc/dbus-specification.html#type-system>`_
 for the full list.